klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 ***

-Removing usability hurdles in the platform layer is not enough to drive the mass-adoption.
-To find attractive blockchain applications, fostering global developer communities along the strategic partnership with business owners is a crucial step.
+Removing usability hurdles on the platform layer is not enough to drive a mass-adoption.
+To discover attractive blockchain applications, fostering global developer communities in addition to strategic partnerships with businesses is crucial.

 {% hint style="success" %}
-Making a business-friendly environment to encourage the birth of compelling applications.
+Making a business-friendly environment to promote the development of compelling applications.
 {% endhint %}

 This entails the following requirements to support application development.